MA Psychology and Education

 School of Education, Faculty of Social Sciences

-Join education professionals from all over the world for a postgraduate course that will advance your career.
+Join education professionals from all over the world: our postgraduate courses will launch your career in education, or aid your continuing professional development.

 About the course